xandermunc/page_3/writing.md

 Click [here](https://xandermunc.art/) to view page one.
 [Here](https://xandermunc.art/glossary/) for page two.
 You are already on Page Three. **And don't even bother searching for *page four...***

 Future releases will probably be *much* shorter.
+This release was intended to *say hello* and get aquatinted.
+Next release will include standard topics and any new sorts of bits and bops that come to mind (time permitting).

 ```plaintext
 :root { --white: #eee; --black: #111; --red: #f30; --blue: #09f; --yellow: #f90; --curve: cubic-bezier(0.2, 0, 0.2, 1); }